 2.1 Installation of refrigeration connections

-- Bend the pipes into position and make holes for them through the floor or walls either with their protective caps in place or after brazing. - Keep the protective caps in place or ends brazed until the appliance is commissioned.
+- Keep the protective caps in place or ends brazed until the appliance is commissioned.

 The outdoor unit must be connected to the hydraulic unit only with brand new separately insulated copper connections (refrigerant quality).